octo-kumo/ctf-writeups/2024-waniCTF/misc/cheat code/index.md

 ---
 created: 2024-06-22T07:29
-updated: 2024-06-22T07:42
+updated: 2024-06-23T10:50
 ---

-It seems that the validation step would take a very  long time, which means its gonna be the delay attack! i.e. measure the time between you sending the data, and the server responding with "Wrong"
+It seems that the validation step would take a very  long time, which means its gonna be timing attack!

+i.e. measure the time between you sending the data, and the server responding with "Wrong"

 ```python
 from pwn import *